 The best neighborhood is the one that works with your real daily routine, not just your wish list.

-Different areas offer very different housing stock, lot sizes, and neighborhood character.
+Different areas offer different housing stock, lot sizes, and neighborhood character.

 Think about how the area fits you now and how marketability may matter later.